tronje/newdir/README.md

 1. `cargo install newdir`
 2. Put `alias newdir='eval $(~/.cargo/bin/newdir)'` in one of your init files, e.g. `.zshrc`.

+Unfortunately, since `cd` is always (I think?) a shell-builtin, `newdir` cannot actually change your current working directory for you, so there needs to be some workaround, like with the alias proposed in this README.

 ## Usage Example
 ```console
 $ echo $PWD